omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Groups (Map by groups block)

-The "Map by groups" page block allows you to sort your items into according to various criteria.
+The "Map by groups" page block allows you to sort your items according to various criteria.
 A group will display as either a single map pin (in the center of all the locations of all its items), or as a polygon (containing all the locations of all its items).
+Users can click on the groups to see only that group's items.

-This page block offers common ways that users want to group their items: by classes, by item sets, or by common values in a given field, such as linked resources used in the Creator field.
+This page block offers common ways that users want to group their items: by classes, by item sets, or by common values in a given field, such as linked resources used in the same field.

 This block does not have timeline or overlay settings - only the Default View section, as above, and a Groups section.